NeowayLabs/data-integration-challenge/README.md

 This entity should contain the following fields: id, company name and zip code.

-suport file: q1_catalog.csv
+support file: q1_catalog.csv

 ### 2 - An API to integrate data using a database

-Yawoen company started to capture website data from another source and want to integrate it with the entity you've just created on the database.
-When the requirements are met, it's **mandatory** that the **data are merged*.
+Yawoen now wants to get website data from another source and integrate it with the entity you've just created on the database.
+When the requirements are met, it's **mandatory** that the **data are merged**.

-This new source data has the following input protocol:
+This new source data must meet the following requirements:

+- Input file format: CSV
 - Data treatment
     - **Name:** upper case text
     - **zip:** a five digit text
     - **website:** lower case text

-- Input file format: CSV

-- Parameters:
+- Parameters
     - Name: string
     - Zip: string
     - Website: string

 Build an API to **integrate** `website` data field into the entity records you've just created using **HTTP protocol**.

-The data source doesn't provide the id field, so you'll have to use the available fields to aggregate the new attribute **website** and store it.
-If the record doesn't exists, discard it.
+An id field is non existent on the data source, so you'll have to use the available fields to aggregate the new attribute **website** and store it.
+If the record doesn't exist, discard it.

-suport file: q2_clientData.csv
+support file: q2_clientData.csv

-### Extra - Matching API to get data based on specified parameters
+### Extra - Matching API to retrieve data

-Now a Yawoen wants to create an API to provide information getting companies information from the entity for a client.
+Now Yawoen wants to create an API to provide information getting companies information from the entity to a client.
-The parameters would be `name` and `zip` code fields.
+The parameters would be `name` and `zip` fields.
 To query on the database an **AND** logic operator must be used between the fields.

-You will need to have a matching strategy because the client might have only a part of the company name.
+You will need to have a matching strategy because the client might only have a part of the company name.
-For example: "Yawoen" string from "Yawoen Business Solutions".
+Example: "Yawoen" string from "Yawoen Business Solutions".

-Ouput example:
+Output example:
  ```
  {
  	"id": "abc-1de-123fg",